MunizMat/ForexPro/README.md

 ## Getting Started

 ### Prerequisites
-To install the project on your local machine you will need to:
+To install and run the project on your local machine you will need to:
 1. Install [Docker](https://www.docker.com/) or [Node.js](https://nodejs.org/en) on your local machine

 ps: Docker is recommended for installation, because installation with Node will require you to have Redis and PostgreSQL setup and installed on your local machine